 That support literally saved national economies from collapsing under the weight of job losses and the collateral loss of economic activity.
 But it came at a tremendous cost: the Institute of International Finance estimated that governments around the world borrowed $19.5 trillion to battle the health and economic consequences of the pandemic.
 That has made those governments more indebted than at any other moment in modern history, including the massive debts accrued during World War II.

 How career transition eases the pandemic burden

-As noted earlier, anything that helps an unemployed person quickly join the ranks of the employed again has the potential to pay a huge dividend to a government that is straining to keep up with massive redundancies and other economic disruptions.
-Career transition programmes had already been established as one of the few ways that governments can mitigate these economic crises.
+As noted earlier, anything that helps an unemployed person quickly join the ranks of the employed again has the potential to pay a huge dividend to a government that is straining to keep up with massive layoffs and other economic disruptions.
+Career transition programs had already been established as one of the few ways that governments can mitigate these economic crises.

 In its 2021 Social Impact report, the WEC estimated job-to-job transitions are, on average, between 30 and 50 percent quicker when the individual involved has been provided with career transition or career management support.

 However, those figures do not reveal the entire value of career management and career transition support.
 Data from candidates in the LHH Active Placement practice found that 90 percent of candidates in transition were able to land a better job than they had before, with a similar or better salary.
 And that 81 percent of candidates reported their new jobs reflected a better overall alignment with their career objectives.
 That alignment means higher levels of engagement and productivity for employers.

 These findings mirrored another LHH study of job seekers in Switzerland that found more than two-thirds of career transition candidates believed they had acquired skills during their program that helped them not only find a new job, but also made their careers more sustainable.

 Career transition support provides a dividend to the individual, and to society